-- 1) The objective of this course is to train the students in the arts of representing climatic data through different graphs and diagrams. - 2) To familiarize the students with statistical techniques
+- 1) The objective of this course is to train the students in the arts of representing climatic data through different graphs and diagrams. - 2) To familiarize the students with statistical techniques i) Histogram ii) Frequency Polygon iii) Ogive curve

-- 1) determine appropriate methods for identifying, collecting, and analyzing primary and secondary data. - 2) develop an understanding of the nature and limitations of data used in geographical analysis
+- 1) determine appropriate methods for identifying, collecting, and analyzing primary and secondary data. - 2) develop an understanding of the nature and limitations of data used in geographical analysis i) Measures of deviation